SUV driver hits crowd at Texas bus stop near border; 8 dead

 Brownsville has long been an epicenter for migration across the U.S.-Mexico border, and it has become a key location of interest for next week’s end to pandemic-era border restrictions known as Title 42.
 The Ozanam shelter is the only overnight shelter in the city and manages the release of thousands of migrants from federal custody.

-Maldonado said the center had not received any threats before the crash, but they did afterward.
+Maldonado said the center had not received any threats before the crash, but did afterward.

 “I’ve had a couple of people come by the gate and tell the security guard that the reason this happened was because of us,” Maldonado said.